Tasarinan/LevelupBrowserAI/README.md

 ## 📥 Download

-Download the latest version of LightUp from our [Releases page](https://github.com/lightup/releases).
+Download the latest version of LevelUpBrowserAI from our [Releases page](https://github.com/levelupbrowserai/releases).
 Choose the appropriate version for your browser and follow the installation instructions below.

 ## 🚀 Getting Started

-## LightUp User Guide
+## LevelUpBrowserAI User Guide

 ### Installation for users

 1. Download the Extension
-  - Go to the LightUp Releases
+  - Go to the LevelUpBrowserAI Releases
-  - Download the latest release ZIP file (lightup-vX.X.X.zip) and unzip it.
+  - Download the latest release ZIP file (levelupbrowserai-vX.X.X.zip) and unzip it.

 2. Install in Chrome/Brave
    - Open Chrome/Brave and go to chrome://extensions/